King County Invader: New Zealand Mudsnail

 - If the observation is within King County, email us here: email@example.com.

-As of April 2013, New Zealand Mudsnails have been documented in the Thornton, Kelsey, and Mercer Slough basins shown in the map below.
+As of January 2014, New Zealand Mudsnails have been documented within King County in the Thornton, Kelsey, Mercer Slough, and McAleer basins shown in them map below.
 For more information on mud snail observations see Bellevue’s New Zealand Mudsnail tracking map.

 Some additional resources